Emotional Support Counseling: Therapy/(LCSW)

 My Fees & Meeting Options—

 For Emotional Support Counseling I can work with anyone in the State of Maine remotely (I am licensed in Maine as an LCSW).
-I can work with people from anywhere in the United States remotely as a Minimalist Coach.
+I can work with people from anywhere in the United States remotely as a Life Coach or as a coach in Minimalism.

 One hour session